malinda-pich/academic-kickstart/content/slides/first-slidedeck/index.md

 An internet archive that allows its users to view websites that have been captured over time

 [Link to the Wayback Machine](https://web.archive.org/)

-This video was found on the Archive-It website.
-They provide web archiving services for a variety of organizations.

 ---